 ARTICLE – Small Groups and Evangelization

-Evangelization experts say that if one desires his church to grow, one must keep the front gates wide open, create many side doors, and tightly shut the back exit.
-In this expression, the front gates are the weekend services welcoming the non-believers, the side doors are small groups contacting and hosting non-believers, and the back exit is an organization keeping the new believers within the church.
+Evangelization experts suggest that to grow a church, leaders should keep the front doors wide open, create multiple side entrances, and ensure the back door is securely closed.
+In this analogy, the front doors represent welcoming weekend services for non-believers, the side entrances symbolize small groups that reach out to and host non-believers, and the back door signifies efforts to retain new believers within the church.

 By Pierre-Alain Giffard, Director of Pastoral Work